neilujman/etude_Amundi/README.md

 TODO :
 * Vectorize the function evaluating the double integral.
 * In the nested for, make only one Riemann sum.
+* How to represent the image of a simplex parameterized by portfolio proportion.